Mosstone/Tholos/README.md

         in the same folder and then included in the same golang compile, the embed would only include one version of the interpreter for all of them.
 The resulting large binary may then be able to access the embedded files and their interpreters

-    Use --link or --path to also add the binary as a command, creating a symlink at the present directory use only if the bin will stay in place and not be renamed.
-Otherwise, the command for it is this: ln -s "$(realpath <code to execute>)" ~/.local/bin/<command to type>

-    Requires a valid schebang in this format: #!/usr/bin/env <interpreter>
-        thol begins matching after the ! so you can use other comments such as // or % if there is ever a requirement.
-Anything other than that will not pass the enforcement check.
-Yes, this includes the /usr/bin/bash schebang that you've been using

-    Confirmed to work on bash, python, rust (rust-script), ruby, php, lua, haskell, perl, scala, and deno Notably, using rust-script allows thol to embed rust code into a go binary and rust code normally without the project spiralling deeper into the rust miasma.
-For any given language embedded using this utility, the interpreters will share an interpreter cache, so long as they share a directory

     Tholos can now be used for build files, embedding make ninja and meson.
 It uses the schebang like for